xiaoxiae/Education-Scripts/README.md

 Meant to be a Zoom (or Zoom-like service) link, which will likely differ from the course's website.

 #### `initialize <schedule CSV>`
-Initializes a new school year in the current directory from a CSV in the format from my university's information system (SIS).
+Initializes a new school year from a CSV in the format from my university's information system (SIS).
 For fellow students of MFF UK: `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`.

 #### `homework`